-The requestor may file a grievance over any Reasonable Accommodation request that is denied in the course of the Second Review.
+The requestor may file a grievance over any Reasonable Accommodation request that is denied during the Second Review.
 More information about filing a grievance can be found in Chapter 23 of RRHA's Admissions & Continued Occupancy Policy, for applicants to and residents of RRHA's public housing, while HCVP applicants and participants should consult the Chapter 16, Part III of RRHA's Administrative Plan.